What Are Pipelines

 Pipeline Settings

-Click Advanced Mode to edit the Pipeline's definition as JSON text.
-In this mode's editor, you can directly edit multiple values.
-You can also use the Import and Export buttons here to copy and modify existing Pipeline configurations.
+Once you’ve selected the gear button to enter Pipeline Settings, you can select Manage as JSON at the upper right to edit the Pipeline’s definition in a JSON text editor.
+In this mode’s editor, you can directly edit multiple values.
+You can also use the Import and Export buttons here to copy and modify existing Pipeline configurations, as .json files.

 Advanced Pipeline Editing